 Stephen Mayne is running for the board of Macquarie Group.
 Here is a summary of the issues ahead of the July 30 AGM.

-Stephen Mayne is running for the Harvey Norman board at the AGM on November 27.
+Stephen Mayne ran for the Harvey Norman board at the AGM on November 27, 2019.
 Here is a summary of the issues.

 Stephen Mayne is running for the AFIC board.
 Here is a summary of the issues at hand.

-Stephen Mayne has participated in 50 public company board elections, which is more than anyone else, including the various professional directors.
+Stephen Mayne has participated in 56 public company board elections over 23 years, which is more than anyone else, including the various professional directors.
 Here is a brief summary of his complete public company tilt record as it rolled out chronologically.

 Here is a list of companies which have censored Stephen Mayne's submitted platform during a contested board election since 2000.